Yes-and/optimization-algorithms-semestral-work/README.md

-# Implementation of a genetic algorithm in python
+# Implementation of a genetic algorithm

 > This code was used for optimization class